 Do I have all of these Marketing questions answered?

 Phew!
 Sure seems like a lot, but once you have the foundation covered, the rest is easy.
-It will come naturally enough because you know the purpose of your company and who you are.
+It will come naturally enough because you know the purpose of your company and where it’s going.
 These direct you toward developing the remaining pieces but writing them down is key – not only for investors, but for yourself and your future company!

-If you’ve gone through these items and know you’re ready to launch your full-scale marketing plan or need the marketing plan to get you started, contact me and I’d be thrilled to help.
+If you’ve gone through these items and know you’re ready to launch your full-scale marketing plan or need the marketing plan to get you started, contact me and I’d be thrilled to help you in Marketing your business.